HevaWu/HevaWu.github.io/_posts/2020-12-09-Swift-Modulo-Operation.md

 tags: [Operation]
 ---

-Though Swift provide the `remainder` operator(%), however, we cannot directly this operator to calculate the negative numbers modulo operation.
+Though Swift provide the `remainder` operator(%), however, we cannot directly this operator to calculate the negative numbers modulo/modulus operation.
 Here is the official doc:

 > The remainder operator (%) is also known as a modulo operator in other languages.
 However, its behavior in Swift for negative numbers means that, strictly speaking, it’s a remainder rather than a modulo operation.